-In this post we will review the history of British rock band Queen and frontman Freddie Mercury, one of the most important figures in rock and pop music history.
+Find in this timeline below the history of the British rock band Queen.
+Learn right here how frontman Freddie Mercury became one of the most important figures in rock and pop culture.

 Before the band Queen started, the previous project was called Smile and did not include lead vocalist Freddie Mercury.
 With the incorporation of Mercury, the band adopted the name Queen and by 1973 they obtained a record contract.
 After releasing their first two albums, Queen (1973) and Queen II (1974) to not much success, they gained some media attention with the release of their third record, Sheer Heart Attack, in 1974.